ubermanu/magento2-theme-blank-css/README.md

 ### Font-size

 The font sizes are meant to be responsive.<br>
 To avoid variables for each breakpoint, use the `clamp` function.

 > The **lib-font-size** mixin is not available.

+### Responsiveness

+The responsiveness of the theme should not matter on the number of breakpoint it contains.

+> The **.media-width** mixin could not be available.

 ### Email